crucials/mindwrite/README.md

 :pencil2: Note-taking/text editor application with multiple languages, dark and light theme and creative landing page.

-Instead of raw text, you can choose different blocks (like heading, check box, emoji, etc.).
+Instead of raw text, you can choose different blocks (like link, check box, emoji, etc.).
 When you end up writing some info, you can export it to a PNG file :floppy_disk:.
 Documents deletion and updating are also available.

 :fire: New functionality - document templates and JSON export/import.